DerSpeedMann/ExtraRestrictor/README.md

 RestrictedItems allows to list item ids to be restricted (removed or replaced)

-- Replace alows to set an item id to replace the original item with (0 = only remove original item)
+- Replace: alows to set an item id to replace the original item with (0 = only remove original item)
-- KeepAmount allows to repace while keeping the original items amount (magazine capacity and so on)
+- KeepAmount: allows to repace while keeping the original items amount (magazine capacity and so on)
-- Empty allows to repace with an empty item (amount = 0)
+- Empty allows: to repace with an empty item (amount = 0)
-- KeepDurability allows to repace while keeping the original items durability
+- KeepDurability: allows to repace while keeping the original items durability
 ```xml
 <Item Replace="40200" KeepAmount="true" KeepDurability="false" Empty="false">44</Item>
 ```